TelecoRenta/Taller-de-Metaverso/README.md

 ## About

-This course has been created by Dr. Toni Oller at [EETAC - UPC - BAMPLA](https://entel.upc.edu/es/actividades-investigadoras/bampla), in the frame of the TelecoRenta Proyect from the UNICO 5G Program.
+This workshop has been created by Dr. Toni Oller at [EETAC - UPC - BAMPLA](https://entel.upc.edu/es/actividades-investigadoras/bampla), in the frame of the TelecoRenta Proyect from the UNICO 5G Program.

 ## Contact